My Traveling Roads

 Note: I did not want to mention the bottom five – sorry.

 Source: LawnStarter released its ranking of the Top 5 States to Visit This Fall for 2020.
 So go and have fun and be safe!
-I suppose if you want to know the worst states to visit for fall, look on Lawn Starter’s website.
+If you want to know the worst states to visit for fall, look on Lawn Starter’s website.

-You can find a list of all their 2020 top fall destinations to visit this fall (and the ones to avoid) here: https://www.lawnstarter.com/blog/studies/best-worst-states-to-visit-in-fall/
+You can find a list of their 2020 top fall destinations to visit this fall (and the ones to avoid) here: https://www.lawnstarter.com/blog/studies/best-worst-states-to-visit-in-fall/.

 Feel free to spread the word.